thewhodidthis/ease/readme.md

 ## Ease
-> WORK IN PROGRESS Raise slope to the power of _n_, slowing down or up or both
+> Helps with the tweens

 ### Setup
 ```sh